diagrams/diagrams-doc/doc/manual.rst

 >
 > example = mconcat (map (place dot) pts) <> strokeLocTrail spline

+Instances of `Parametric` include:

+* `Segment Closed`: The codomain is the type of vectors.
+Note there is no instance for `Segment Open`, since additional context is needed to determine the endpoint, and hence the parametrization, of an open segment.
+* `FixedSegment`: The codomain is the type of points.
+* `Trail'`: The codomain is the vector space.
+Note that there is no difference between `Line` and `Loop`.
+* `Trail`: same as the instance for `Trail'`.
+* `Located a`: as long as `a` is also `Parametric` and the codomain of `a` is a vector space, `Located a` is parametric with points as the codomain.
+For example, calling `atParam` on a `Located (Trail R2)` returns a `P2`.

+`Path`\s are *not* `Parametric`, since they may have multiple trail components and there is no canonical way to assign them a parametrization.

 DomainBounds
 ++++++++++++

+The `domainLower` and `domainUpper` functions simply return the lower and upper bounds for the parameter.
+By default, these will be `0`:math: and `1`:math:, respectively.
+However, it is possible to have objects parameterized over some interval other than `[0,1]`:math:.

 EndValues
 +++++++++

+The `EndValues` class provides the functions `atStart` and `atEnd`, which return the value at the start and end of the parameter interval, respectively.
+In other words, semantically we have `atStart x = x
+\`atParam\` domainLower x`, but certain types may have more efficient or accurate ways of computing their start and end values.

 Sectionable
 +++++++++++

+.. container:: todo

 HasArcLength
 ++++++++++++